-Recently I read another blog post about grieving and ableism: Grief isn’t “natural” – it’s a product of ableism.
+Recently I read another blog post about grieving and ableism from Moms: Grief isn’t “natural” – it’s a product of ableism.

 Wow oh wow oh wow.
 Eleven years later it still floors me.
 My own ob practice told me that I should mourn my child’s existence.

 Reading back on this, I can now say that I accept and embrace and celebrate my son.
 Despite everyone else telling me that this is a horrible thing.
 It’s not.